SAFEHR-data/Azure-Bootstrap/README.md

     ```
     # Exclude the top level config file
-    config.tfvars
+    config.yaml
     # Exclude the terraform state in the public template repo
     *terraform.tfstate*
     terraform.tfstate
     ```

-3. Log into Azure and optionally set a different subscription from your default:
+3. Copy the `config.sample.yaml` to `config.yaml` and configure the appropriate settings:

     ```bash
+    cp config.sample.yaml config.yaml
+    ```

+    > See [`deployment/variables.tf`](deployment/variables.tf) for the descriptions of each setting.

+4. Log into Azure and optionally set a different subscription from your default:

+    ```bash
     az login
     az account set -s <YOUR_SUBSCRIPTION_ID>
     ```

-4. Create a fine-grained Github Organization PAT for registering runners, with the **Resource Owner** set to the Organization you want the runners to be shared within.
+5. Create a fine-grained Github Organization PAT for registering runners, with the **Resource Owner** set to the Organization you want the runners to be shared within.
 This PAT must have **Organization Administration: Read and write** and **Self-hosted Runners: Read and write** scopes (as per the [docs](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization)) and will be required when running `make`.

     Copy the value and export it as an environment variable (we don't want this in config as it should be kept secret):